jonescompneurolab/hnn-core/README.rst

 	$ make

+inside the ``hnn-core`` directory.
 It should create a directory with the compiled mechanisms.

 Bug reports
 ===========